Tight Homes, Trapped Air:

 The direction is clear.
 These codes demand tighter envelopes AND cleaner indoor air.
 For builders specifying systems in Hamptons luxury homes, where performance expectations already exceed code, the bar just moved.

-The Paradox Behind Tight Construction
+The Paradox Behind the Envelope

 Here's the building science that creates the tension.